montreal91/workshop/jumble/text/cv_draft.md

 This practically means that I always learn and will never stop.
 And it renders my current state rather meamingless, because what I don't know today I will do tomorrow and so on and on.

-## Projects
-All projects I took part in at this point, except academic one, are managed by Agile methologies with 1-2 week sprints.
-Maintenance tasks (various bug fixes and minor impovements) usually take from 4 hours up to three days, rarely more.
-Significant improvements take 1-2 weeks.

-### PearlChain, Novosibirsk — Java Software Engineer
+## PearlChain, Novosibirsk — Java Software Engineer
 *January 2020 — December 2020*

 PearlChain — general ERP solution for production of non-serial products taking into account real-time manufacturing capacities.